robialexz/bot-architect-studio/VERCEL_DEPLOYMENT_FIXES.md

 - `src/components/ui/card.tsx` - Updated to use safe-forward-ref
 - `src/components/ui/input.tsx` - Updated to use safe-forward-ref
 - `src/components/ui/textarea.tsx` - Updated to use safe-forward-ref
+- `src/components/ui/checkbox.tsx` - Updated to use safe-forward-ref
+- `src/components/ui/label.tsx` - Updated to use safe-forward-ref
+- `src/components/ui/form.tsx` - Updated to use safe-forward-ref
+- `src/components/ui/switch.tsx` - Updated to use safe-forward-ref
+- `src/components/ui/separator.tsx` - Updated to use safe-forward-ref
+- `src/components/ui/toggle.tsx` - Updated to use safe-forward-ref
+- `src/components/ui/popover.tsx` - Updated to use safe-forward-ref
+- `src/components/ui/radio-group.tsx` - Updated to use safe-forward-ref
+- `src/components/ui/command.tsx` - Updated ALL 6 command components to use safe-forward-ref
+- `src/components/ui/scroll-area.tsx` - Updated to use safe-forward-ref
+- `src/lib/motion-wrapper.tsx` - Updated to use safe-forward-ref
+- `src/lib/framer-motion-polyfill.ts` - Updated to use safe-forward-ref

 ### **2. Manifest 401 Error** ❌ → ✅
 **Error:** `manifest.webmanifest` returning 401 unauthorized status